ioquatix/transform-flow-data/README.md

 [transform-flow-visualisation]: https://github.com/HITLabNZ/transform-flow-visualisation

+## Considerations

+### Camera Intrinsics

+Currently, camera intrinsics are not captured, as these are not available automatically.
+By default, iPhone video frames are captured with a ~55degree field of view.
+In the future we may try to rectify this by including some type of camera intrinsics configuration along with the data set.

 ## Contributing

 The data sets are deliberately compressed using 80% quality JPEG.
 The data capture tool captures high quality PNG files.
 To convert your files, use image magick: